-The most important limitation of treating humans separately from system design is that human-system interaction is, as noted in Section 6.4, omitted.
+The most important limitation of treating humans separately from system design is that humansystem interaction is, as noted in Section 6.4, omitted.
 But such interaction of the pilot with the aircraft is an important factor in many of the aircraft accidents that have occurred in the last decade or so.
 Although the pilot is invariably found to be the cause of these accidents, it is interesting that after the accident, the software is usually changed.
 Human behavior is always influenced by the design and operation of the overall system context and can thus be influenced to make unsafe decisions.

 Again, we understand that as with functional and software requirements, human factors considerations are included in aircraft design today in a separate engineering process.
-The problem is that, like the functional requirements generation process, treating human factors separately means that there is little chance to look at the design of the system, including the automation, in an integrated way and from a safety standpoint so that the safety of the integrated system is assured.
-An independent human factors analysis also makes no contribution to identifying potential software design problems that can contribute to pilot error.
+The problem is that, like the functional requirements generation process, treating human factors separately means that there is little chance to analyze the safety of the system, including the automation, in an integrated way so that the safety of the integrated system is assured.
 Trying to fix poor automation design choices through human-machine interface design or by training is very likely to lead to avoidable accidents.
+In many cases, changing the requirements and design of the aircraft and its systems is a more effective solution.

 Including humans, however, makes the argument for doing a quantitative safety assessment even more difficult than for software.
 Although it might be possible to argue for "human reliability (probabilistic) analysis" in relatively simple systems where the steps are specified and trained (but even that is debatable), the activities of pilots today require complex cognitive processing.
 Cognitive engineers and system theorists argue that all human behavior is affected by the context in which it occurs [e.g., Dekker, 2006].
 If this belief is true, then assigning general probabilities and separating errors from the specific context in which they occur is not possible.
+DALs obviously do not apply.